 Fit for public broadcasting: Although stations are not eligible to apply directly to this program, public media partners will be very valuable to state applicants.
 Statutory regulations require this program to target and support low-income and disadvantaged children who are enrolled in high-quality early learning programs.
 Public broadcasters have a proven track record of helping the most disadvantaged students succeed by intervening before kindergarten, and their programs can greatly benefit states that are implementing far-reaching early learning reforms.

 Families and communities are an important part of the success of this program, and public media stations can help states engage parents in their child's learning while also providing community-wide outreach and awareness-raising through broadcast and internet content.

 Creating a great early childhood workforce is also an important aspect of the goal of this program.
 Public broadcasting stations with experience in professional development and teacher training will be able to provide expertise to states that need to train early childhood educators.
 Public media stations already provide critical resources to teachers and caregivers to enhance children's learning, and this will make them valuable assets to states that are applying to the RTT-ELC program.

 Public broadcasters can be very beneficial partners to states applying for these grants.
 Be sure to be in contact with the agencies in your state that are responsible for early childhood education programs.

 How to apply: Application packages can be obtained online.
 Applications must be submitted by mail or hand delivery.
-To do business with the Departments, applicants must be registered with the Central Contractor Registry (CCR).
+Applicants are strongly encouraged, but not required, to notify the Departments of their intent to apply by email.

-To assist states in preparing the application and to respond to questions, the U.S. Departments of Education and Health and Human Services will host a webinar for eligible applicants on September 25, 2012.
-Because only five states are eligible for these funds, information about the webinar will be provided directly to those states.
+To assist states in preparing the application and to respond to questions, the U.S. Departments of Education and Health and Human Services will host a Webinar for potential applicants on September 4, 2013, and a Technical Assistance Planning Workshop on September 10, 2013.